The Matt Dozier Benefit Tournament

 After we lost my father and we continued to run the Dozier as promised is when I started to spend time with Matt.
 This is when I learned just how amazing Matt Dozier is.

 Let me set the scene first.
 Matt is paralyized basically from the neck down.
 No use of his hands.
 Can you imagine that?
 Now I believe most people could just give up and check out but not Matt.
-This young man designed his own mouse that he can use his mouth to operate his computer.
+This young man designed his own mouse so he can operate his computer.
 Taught himself 3D cad design.
 He developed his own mouth piece so he could play his pinball machine.
 He even built his own 3D printer.
 I quickly understood why this event was so important to my father and it became the same for me.

 100% of the net profits go directly to help Matt and The Matt Dozier Scholarship Foundation.
 The Matt Dozier Scholarship Foundation helps provide scholarships for high school baseball players.